Aratramba/design-manual/docs/src/Getting Started.md

 ---

 ### 💬 Method 2: Use HTML comments
 Second best method.
-If you're not using a static site renderer, or there is not documentation tool you can use, but do have control over the final HTML, use comments to point to the components and scrape them using [Design Manual Scraper](https://www.npmjs.com/package/design-manual-scraper).
+If you're not using a static site renderer, or there is not documentation tool you can use, but do have control over the final HTML, use comments to point to the components and scrape them using [Collect Components](https://www.npmjs.com/package/collect-components).

 ```html
 <!-- @component